rolandyuwy/tp/docs/DeveloperGuide.md

 #### Aspect: Updating a food item's quantity

 * **Alternative 1 (current choice):** Update the quantity value of a food item by calling the `updateQuantityValue` method of the `Quantity` class.
-    * Pros: Easy to implement given the tight project timeframe.
+    * Pros: Easy to implement given the tight project time frame.
     * Cons: All other fields of a `food` object need to be extracted and passed into the `Food` constructor.
 * **Alternative 2:** Use a `Descriptor` class similar to the `EditFoodDescriptor` in the `EditCommand` class.
     * Pros: Improves OOP aspect of the code.